roach88/table-read-next/memory-bank/progress.md

 - Enhanced audio player with playback speed and volume controls
 - Updated all API endpoints to use standard Web APIs instead of Express
 - Improved user interface with better error handling and feedback
+- Supabase authentication service and hooks implemented and verified

 **Next:**

-- Deploy to production environment
-- Enhance user authentication flow
+- Build and integrate authentication UI components
+- Connect UI to hooks and service layer
+- Add protected routes and session management
-- Add script editing and collaboration features
+- Continue with collaborative and document management features
-- Conduct user testing and gather feedback

 ---